movedat Configuration File

 |Mac / Unix||Windows|

-Settings will be honored in the following increasing precedence: built-in defaults, system configuration file, home configuration file, command line configuration file, then command line options.
+Settings will be honored in the following order of increasing precedence: built-in defaults, system configuration file, home configuration file, command line configuration file, then command line options.

 You can disable all configuration files by using a blank path with -f.
 This ensures that only built-in defaults and command line options are used.
 For example: